kunjee17/kunjee17.github.io/content/post/indian-chaat-with-fsharp.md

 ```
 Simple one line import and all library functions are available in your project.

-Convert *index.d.ts* from *@servicestack\client* to create Import file.
+Convert *index.d.ts* from *@servicestack\client* to create `Servicestck Import` file.
 And then just pull it in your code.
-Client library is also provided by Servicestck.
+Client library is also provided by Servicestck - (another good thing about framework).
 And it is having quite complete typed library for TypeScript.
-So, you use that just like that.
+So, you use that just like that with Fable.

 > What about *dtos*?

-You can generate typescript dtos using *@servicestack\cli*.
-Then using `tsc -d` command created js and definitions.
-And then using ts2fable convert to import.
+You can generate typescript dtos using *@servicestack\cli*'s command `ts-ref <url> <filname - optional>`.
+Then using `tsc -d` command create js and definition files.
+And then using ts2fable convert to import file.
 Then pull it in your project.
 Seems little complicated but it is just few commands.

 So, now you have typed client library with typed dtos for you.
 Here are the Dtos